isenberg/improved-color-from-crism/README.md

 This forked version is based on the code from https://github.com/AsterAphelion/color-from-crism and is limited to CRISM VNIR (visual light, VIS) processing and adds an improved instrument calibration for CRISM VNIR 362nm - 1053nm to approach true color representation for humans.

 The spectrum of map-projected targeted reduced data records (`*if*mtr3.lbl/img` pairs) in the VNIR range shows an unexplainable linear gradient reducing the reflectance (I/F) of plain white surface by a factor of 2 to 3 at the short wavelength VNIR spectrum end at 362nm compared to the long wavelength VNIR spectrum end at 1053nm.
+That gradient is caused by the missing calibration of the mtr3 files where the socalled volcano scan calibration is only applied to the IR range and not the VIS range.

 White surfaces like northern polar cap snow is expected to show a flat I/F spectrum, as can be verified by telescope observations form Earth or from other cameras in Mars orbit.